 By law, municipalities may adopt ordinances on the operation and use of (1) ATVs, including hours and zones of use, and (2) dirt bikes and mini-motorcycles on public property, including hours of use.
-Subject to any bona fide lien, lease, or security interest in a vehicle, a municipal ordinance may allow the seizure and forfeiture of an ATV for a violation, and under current law, municipalities with a population of at least 20,000 may do the same for dirt bikes or mini-motorcycles.
-The bill extends this latter provision to municipalities of any size, allowing all municipalities to adopt ordinances allowing for the seizure and forfeiture of dirt bikes or mini-motorcycles for violations.
-Current law protects an owner or lienholder's interest when forfeiture is due to someone else's act or omission if the owner or lienholder did not know, and could not have reasonably known, that the ATV, dirt bike, or mini-motorcycle was used or intended to be used in violation of a municipal ordinance.
-The bill creates an exception by allowing the vehicle's forfeiture if the owner or lienholder does not collect it within 90 days after the later of when the municipality (1) posts notice on its website that the vehicle is subject to forfeiture if not collected within 90 days and (2) mails this notice to the owner or lienholder.
+Subject to any bona fide lien, lease, or security interest in a vehicle, a municipal ordinance may allow the seizure and forfeiture of an ATV for a violation, and under prior law, municipalities with a population of at least 20,000 could do the same for dirt bikes or mini-motorcycles.
+The act extends this latter provision to municipalities of any size, allowing all municipalities to adopt ordinances allowing for the seizure and forfeiture of dirt bikes or mini-motorcycles for violations.

+Prior law protected an owner or lienholder's interest when forfeiture was due to someone else's act or omission if the owner or lienholder did not know, and could not have reasonably known, that the ATV, dirt bike, or mini-motorcycle was used or intended to be used in violation of a municipal ordinance.
+The act creates an exception by allowing the vehicle's forfeiture if the owner or lienholder does not collect it within 90 days after the later of when the municipality (1) posts notice on its website that the vehicle is subject to forfeiture if not collected within 90 days and (2) mails this notice to the owner or lienholder.

-Current law also requires any ATV, dirt bike, or mini-motorcycle that is ordered to be forfeited under an ordinance to be sold at public auction.
-The bill adds an alternative to this, allowing the municipality to instead destroy the vehicle.
+Prior law also required any ATV, dirt bike, or mini-motorcycle that was ordered to be forfeited under an ordinance to be sold at public auction.
+The act adds an alternative to this, allowing the municipality to instead destroy the vehicle.